-Fiona Bruce to step back from Refuge after backlash over Stanley Johnson remark on Question Time
+Fiona Bruce to step back from Refuge after 'storm' over Stanley Johnson remark on Question Time

 - Published

-BBC Question Time presenter Fiona Bruce says she will step back from her role as an ambassador for the charity Refuge, following a comment she made on air about Stanley Johnson.
+BBC Question Time host Fiona Bruce says she will step back from her role as an ambassador for the domestic violence charity Refuge, following a comment she made on air about Stanley Johnson.

 Bruce has been accused of trivialising domestic violence during a discussion about Johnson on last week's show.

-In a statement, Bruce confirmed that she will be leaving her role "with real sadness".
+In a statement, Bruce said she will be leaving her role "with real sadness".

-She added that her words has been "mischaracterised" in a "media storm".
+She added that her words has been "mischaracterised" in a "social media storm".

-The presenter faced a backlash after stepping in when Johnson was described as a "wife-beater" on last week's Question Time.
+The presenter faced a criticism after stepping in when Johnson, the father of former Prime Minister Boris, was described as a "wife-beater" on last Thursday's episode of Question Time.

-Bruce interjected, telling viewers: "Just so everyone knows what this is referring to, Stanley Johnson's wife spoke to a journalist, Tom Bower, and she said that Stanley Johnson had broken her nose and that she'd ended up in hospital as a result.
+Bruce interjected, telling viewers: "Just so everyone knows what this is referring to, Stanley Johnson's [ex] wife spoke to a journalist, Tom Bower, and she said that Stanley Johnson had broken her nose and that she'd ended up in hospital as a result.

 "Stanley Johnson has not commented publicly on that.
 Friends of his have said it did happen, it was a one-off."